tan-zhou/Portfolio-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi 👋 I'm Tan, a UX researcher located in Los Angeles with 4 years of experience conducting generative and evaluative studies.
-I have worked on designing more useful and engaging ways to share personal informatics data on social media and helping non-profit groups feel more confident in their interactions with stakeholders.
+My work helps inform design decisions and forge new opportunities to improves user experience through the rigorous study of people and information systems.

 Since Auguest 2020, I've been working with Hack for LA, a civic tech group, to optimize their volunteer onboarding process and address the new challenges that arose from having to operate remotely due to the pandemic.